Mloweedgar/zanzibar-model/BRUTAL_MODEL_REVIEW_PROMPT.md

 3. **Inform policy decisions** about setback distances and sanitation infrastructure upgrades

 The model does NOT need to predict individual well concentrations to ±10 CFU accuracy.
 It needs to correctly rank risk regions.

+NOw go ahead and implement the plan. your objective is to achieve  target RMSE_log < 2 and Spearman/Kendall > 0.4 for trend utility. do whater that is profesionally acceptable and resonable to achieve the goal, don't stop until you achieve the goal, if it is impossible say why, eitherway leave back a .md file document what you have done your decisions, assumptions and recommandations